TheTipo01/YADMB/README.md

 - Stream songs from the internet, useful for radios
 - Blacklist users from using the bot
 - Allow only certain users to use the bot, with the DJ role
+- A nice web interface to control the bot

 # Requirements